 The village also has loads to offer for non-skiers.
 You will find spas, ice-rinks, and shops.
-In the evening, go grab a drink and try one of the local dishes such as the fondue.
+In the evening, grab a drink and try one of the local dishes, such as the fondue.

 Suggested by Mel | MelB Travel

-Morzine is one of my favorite ski resorts in France, which suits all levels.
+Morzine is one of the best ski resorts in France, which suits all levels.
 It has a large range of green and blue pistes that are wide and great for beginners and families.
 It is located in the Portes Du Soleil, one of the biggest ski areas in the world.
-It easy to get to and great if you want to go for a weekend, as it’s only an hour and a half from Geneva.
+It is easy to get to and great if you want to go for a weekend, as it’s only an hour and a half from Geneva.

 There are plenty of ski schools in the resort too with instructors who speak both French and English.
 The meeting point is located at the top of the main cable car Pleney, where most of the easy piste is located.

-For the more advanced skier or groups, you have a nice selection of both red and black piste mostly in the Nyon plateau ski area.
+You have an excellent selection of red and black pistes for the more advanced skier or groups, mainly in the Nyon plateau ski area.
 Or you can ski over to one of the other 12 resorts that make up the 650 km of piste in the Portes Du Soleil area.

-If you are looking for activities off the piste, then you have a variety of options.
-Non-skiers you can take a horse-drawn carriage ride or go ice-skating on the indoor or outdoor rink.
-For groups, you can venture to one of many bars for après ski or attend an ice hockey match.
+If you are looking for activities off the piste, you have various options.
+Non-skiers can take a horse-drawn carriage ride or go ice-skating on the indoor or outdoor rink.
+Groups can venture to one of many bars for après ski or attend an ice hockey match.

 Suggested by Norbert | France Bucket List

-Val d’Isère, in the Espace Killy, is a great choice for everyone.
+Val d’Isère, in the Espace Killy, is a ski resort in France great for everyone.
 Surrounded by 3,000-plus-meter peaks, Val d’Isère shares with the smaller resort of Tignes a ski area all above 1,500m with plenty of pistes (and off-pistes) for all levels to explore.
 Here, there’s enough choice to fill several days of skiing without repeating piste!

-Beginners have many good ski schools to choose from whilst experienced skiers may want to try the Face de Bellevarde, the infamous 1992 Olympic black run, or it’s the superb off-piste skiing.
+Beginners have many good ski schools to choose from, while experienced skiers may want to try the Face de Bellevarde, the infamous 1992 Olympic black run, or it’s the superb off-piste skiing.

 Val d’Isère is also well-known for its historic alpine charm, stylish chalets close to the lifts, and lively après-ski scene.
-Here, there are plenty of restaurants, cafes and other fun activities for non-skiers whilst party-goers will find the highest cabaret in the world (La Folie Douce, 2,400m) where DJs, dancers, and musicians come to perform all season.
+Here, there are plenty of restaurants, cafes, and other fun activities for non-skiers.
+Party-goers will find the highest cabaret in the world (La Folie Douce, 2,400m), where DJs, dancers, and musicians come to perform all season.

 Suggested by Norbert | France Bucket List

-Lesser-known than other ski resorts in the French Alps, La Clusaz is a great destination for a skiing getaway.
+Lesser-known than other French ski resorts, La Clusaz is a great destination for a French Alps skiing holiday.
 Its location – only an hour’s drive from Geneva airport in Switzerland – is another appealing factor for skiers arriving from overseas.

-La Clusaz is ideal for intermediate skiers (half the runs are rated blue) but experts will also have fun with the challenging, long runs in La Balme area.
+La Clusaz is ideal for intermediate skiers (half the runs are rated blue), but experts will also have fun with the challenging, long runs in the La Balme area.

-And there you have it, the list of best ski resorts in the French Alps, which one tempts you most for your ski holidays in the French Alps?
+And there you have it, the list of best French ski resorts in the Alps; which one tempts you most for a ski vacation in France?